-Manchester City will be looking to get their season back on track with a win against West Ham United this weekend.
+Manchester City will be looking to get their season back on track with a win against West Ham United on Wednesday.
 The Citizens have won just two of their last five matches, but will face David Moyes’s team shortly after the Hammers threw away a strong lead against Brighton.
 With both teams needing all three points, it’s bound to be a fascinating tie.

-Ahead of Sunday’s match, we caught up with fan site The West Ham Way, to get their take on Manuel Pellegrini, Pablo Zabaleta and much more!
+Ahead of Wednesday’s match, we caught up with fan site The West Ham Way, to get their take on Manuel Pellegrini, Pablo Zabaleta and much more!

 Thanks for joining us!
 Let’s start with a man who will be familiar to both City and West Ham fans.
 Where did it go wrong for Manuel Pellegrini at the London Stadium?